 E1.
 Special study options: Identify those programs available at your institution.
-Refer to the glossary for definitions. opportunity to be admitted to undergradua E2.
-Has been removed from the CDS. ☐ Honors program ☐ Independent study ☐ Internships ☐ Liberal arts/career combination ☐ Student-designed major ☐ Study abroad ☐ Teacher certification program ☐ Weekend college Program at Washington University gives selected students the ste study and the School of Medicine at the same time. d to complete some course work prior to graduation: Foreign languages History Other (describe): Varies by school Humanities Mathematics Philosophy Sciences (biological or physical) Social science t library data again when a new Academic Libraries Survey is in place.
+Refer to the glossary for definitions.
+Honors program Independent study Internships Liberal arts/career combination Student-designed major Study abroad Teacher certification program Weekend college ars Program at Washington University gives selected students the duate study and the School of Medicine at the same time.
+E3.
+Areas in which all or most students are requ ired to complete some course work prior to graduation: ☐ Arts/fine arts ☐ Computer literacy ☒ English (including composition) ☐ Foreign languages ☐ History ☒ Other (describe): Varies by school ☐ Humanities ☐ Mathematics ☐ Philosophy ☐ Sciences (biological or physical) ☐ Social science

+Library Collections: The CDS publishers will collect library data again when a new Academic Libraries Survey is in place.